Working with Snakemake

 """

-Try this out for the rules where we have to “manually” deal with files that aren’t tracked by Snakemake (multiqc, index_genome).
-Also remove the shell commands that remove temporary files from those rules, as they are no longer needed.
-Now rerun the workflow and validate that the temporary files don’t show up in your working directory.
+Try this out for the rules multiqc and index_genome where we have to “manually” deal with files that aren’t tracked by Snakemake.
+Add shadow: "minimal" to these rules and also delete the shell commands that remove temporary files from those rules (the last lines in the shell directives that begin with rm), as they are no longer needed.
+Check the solution below if you need help.

 Tip